Aapjekebaapje/Car-OBD-Diagnostics/README.md

 - Confirm the ignition is on
 - Select the correct COM port in `Service`
 - Try disabling other software that may be using the adapter

+If PowerShell blocks `.venv\Scripts\activate`:

+- Run `Set-ExecutionPolicy -Scope Process -ExecutionPolicy RemoteSigned`
+- Activate the virtual environment again
+- This setting only applies to the current PowerShell window

 If Windows shows `PermissionError(13)` or `Access denied` for a COM port: